 Sellers of haunted dolls have found a way around this by including a disclaimer that lends the whole thing a certain ambiguity.
 They insist that all items presented as haunted are done so for entertainment purposes only.

 However entertaining one feels owning a haunted doll might be, Blowers-McNamara insists on not taking the ownership of such an item lightly.
-“Before you start collecting haunted items, please learn how to spiritually protect yourself and your house,” she warns.
+“Before you start collecting haunted items, please learn how to spiritually protect yourself and your house,” she warned.
 “If you have kids in the house, do not bring in spirits to the home.”
 If buying it solely for the novelty, there are inert antiques available.
 Cheaper and free of malevolent spirits?
 Bargain.